masaccio/numbers-parser/README.md

 - Formulas cannot be written to a document
 - Pivot tables are unsupported and saving a document with a pivot table issues a UnsupportedWarning (see [issue 73](https://github.com/masaccio/numbers-parser/issues/73) for details).
 - Tables which have been saved grouped cannot be safely edited as references to written cells refer to the ungrouped cell rows rather than the row number in the groups.
-- Password-encrypted documents can be read but not re-saved with encryption; they will be resaved unencrypted.

 The following limitations are expected to always remain: